What this document is for

 We may share the name of a lender/donor of an object to the Museum Service with other institutes and organisations for the purpose of loaning exhibits.

-Finally, the Museums Service may also share your information across different departments of the County Council, where it is necessary for our public tasks or functions to do so.
+We may also share your information across different departments of Norfolk County Council, where it is necessary for our public tasks or functions to do so.

 How we keep your information